Everything you need to know about insect bites near the eyes in children – what to do and what not to miss

 What else can be the cause of redness and swelling around one of the eyes?

-Redness and swelling around one of the eyes, as seen in the image here of Emry, can also be present in an infectious process that develops around the eyeball call periorbital cellulitis.
+Redness and swelling around one eye, as seen in the image here of Emry, can also occur in an infectious process called periorbital cellulitis, which develops around the eyeball.

-Even though this may seem similar to bites, there are substantial differences between the two different conditions as you will learn below.
+Although this may seem similar to insect bites, there are significant differences between the two conditions, as you will learn below.

-Swelling around both eyes, in the absence of redness that would usually indicate an insect bite, can also be seen in rare conditions that arise due to low protein in the bloodstream.
-These conditions cause swelling or edema in both eyes.
+Swelling around both eyes, in the absence of redness that would typically indicate an insect bite, but can also be seen in rare conditions caused by low protein levels in the bloodstream.
+These conditions can lead to swelling or edema in both eyes.
 Such cases must be evaluated by a physician.

 How can we distinguish between an infection and an insect bite?

 Try to remain focused.
-Notice the difference between the two photos attached (Rio with her bite and Emry with her infection), namely:
+Notice the differences between the two photos attached (Rio with her bite and Emry with her infection), specifically:

-The general appearance – the redness you see around an infected eyeball, periorbital cellulitis, is a kind of “angry red”.
+The general appearance – The redness around an infected eyeball, as seen in periorbital cellulitis, is a kind of “angry red.”
 It’s not just pink and swollen.
-The borders of the swelling grow fast, sometimes within hours, as common in infectious processes.
+The borders of the swelling spread quickly, sometimes within hours, as is common in infectious processes.

-Fever – bites never cause fever.
-Infections sometimes cause fever.
-What I’m trying to say is that if the child has fever then it is certainly not a bite (unless there is another coincidental cause for the fever).
-And what if the child doesn’t have fever?
-It doesn’t mean anything,
+Fever – Bites never cause fever.
+Infections sometimes do.
+If the child has a fever, it’s certainly not a bite (unless there’s another coincidental cause for the fever).
+And if the child doesn’t have a fever?
+It doesn’t mean much on its own.

-For the advanced parents – notice how Emry’s infection also started off with a small insect bite (seen in the corner of the nose), but a bacteria present on (all of our) skin penetrated and caused an unpleasant infection that needed treatment with oral antibiotics.
+For the advanced parents – notice how Emry’s infection also started with a small insect bite (seen at the corner of the nose), but bacteria present on our skin penetrated and caused an unpleasant infection that required treatment with oral antibiotics.

-And for the super advanced parents – notice that Emry had another insect bite on his left cheek, and that too underwent impetiginisation, or in other words, a mild, localized infectious process.
+And for the super-advanced parents – notice that Emry had another insect bite on his left cheek, which also became infected, or in other words, underwent impetiginization, a mild localized infectious process.

-This is proof for the presence of bacteria on the skin which must have caused the infection in the bear near the eye, as well.
+This is evidence of the presence of bacteria on the skin, which must have caused the infection near the eye as well.

-In order not to miss an important infection that requires treatment with antibiotics, see your doctor whenever in doubt.
+To avoid missing an important infection that requires antibiotic treatment, see your doctor whenever in doubt.

 How should an insect bite near the eye be treated in children?

-How long do the manifestations of an insect bite last?
+How long do the symptoms of an insect bite last?

-In summary, this is a small topic but can be the cause of distress for many parents and it has specific characteristics.
+In summary, this is a small topic, but it can cause distress for many parents and has specific characteristics.

-It is important not to miss the important aspects of it but at the same time it is also important to avoid overdiagnosis and unnecessary treatment.
+It is important not to overlook the key aspects, but at the same time, it’s crucial to avoid overdiagnosis and unnecessary treatment.

 May you always be on the ‘right’ side of the stethoscope.
 Amen.